sigcsets/sigcse2017/attendees/index.md

 <h3>Ground Transportation</h3>

 <p>
-There are many options for getting from the airport to the conference, including <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/Public-Transit.aspx">light rail</a> ($3), <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/Taxis-and-Limos.aspx">taxis</a> (~$40), <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/Bus-Shuttle-Courtesy.aspx">shuttles</a> (~$20), and <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/tnc.aspx">rideshares</a> (~$30-40).
+There are many options for getting from the airport to the conference, including <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/Public-Transit.aspx">light rail</a> ($3), <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/Taxis-and-Limos.aspx">taxis</a> (~$40), <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/Bus-Shuttle-Courtesy.aspx">shuttles</a> (~$20), and <a href="http://www.portseattle.org/Sea-Tac/Parking-and-Transportation/Ground-Transportation/Pages/tnc.aspx">rideshares</a> (Uber, Lyft, Wingz, etc.) (~$27-40).
 Light rail typically runs on time and takes 40 minutes.
 Driving can take anywhere from 20-45 minutes depending on traffic.
 </p>

 <h4>Link Light Rail</h4>